suprachakra/Airline-Fare-Optimization-Engine-AFOE-/README.md

 ---

-Certainly, here’s the revised section incorporating PDPA and UAE-specific data privacy regulations.
-I’ve ensured it covers a comprehensive view of data privacy considerations relevant to airlines operating globally.

----

 ## 2. Definitions & Acronyms

 The following glossary provides clarity on essential terms used in the Dynamic Fare Adjustment Engine project, supporting seamless communication across teams: